cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

   the ``cdap`` user to the whitelist.)

-- If you are converting an existing CDAP cluster to being Kerberos-enabled, then you may run into Yarn usercache directory permission problems.
+- If you are converting an existing CDAP cluster to being Kerberos-enabled, then you may run into YARN usercache directory permission problems.
 A non-Kerberos cluster with default settings will run CDAP containers as the user ``yarn``.
 A Kerberos cluster will run them as the user ``cdap``.
-When converting, the usercache directory that Yarn creates will already exist and be owned by a different user.
+When converting, the usercache directory that YARN creates will already exist and be owned by a different user.
 On all datanodes, run this command, substituting in the correct value of the YARN parameter ``yarn.nodemanager.local-dirs``::